-Another year for National Night Out and you're wondering how your department can spice things up?
+Already thinking about National Night Out this year and wondering how your department can mix things up?

-Depending on where you are located and the resources you have available the activities will vary.
-But we wanted to provide a few creative ideas for inspiration to get things going in your department.
+Depending on where you are located and the resources you have available, the activities will vary.
+But here are a few creative ideas for inspiration to get things going.

-Check out these 10 activities to get more people involved and make it a great evening!
+Check out these 10 activities to get your community involved and make it a great evening!

 National Night Out Activities